History of Berliner FC Dynamo (1978–1989): Renewed competition in the league (1986–1987)

 BFC Dynamo met FC Vorwärts Frankfurt away on the 14th matchday on 28 February 1987.
 The match ended in a 1–1 draw.
 The 17-year-old defender Hendrik Herzog from the youth department made his debut for BFC Dynamo in the match against FC Vorwärts Frankfurt.
 BFC Dynamo met SG Dynamo Dresden away on the 16th matchday on 14 March 1987.
 Thomas Doll made it 0–1 to BFC Dynamo in the 12th minute.
 Ulf Kirsten, Matthias Döschner and Ralf Minge then scored three goals for SG Dynamo Dresden.
 Frank Pastor made it 3–2 in the 71st minute.
 The match ended 3–2 for SG Dynamo Dresden.
 BFC Dynamo was now on the same number of points as second-placed 1.
 FC Lokomotive Leipzig.
 The team met 1.
 FC Lokomotive Leipzig was away on the 20th matchday on 11 April 1987.
 Both teams still had the same number of points.
 BFC Dynamo defeated 1.
 FC Lokomotiv Leipzig 1–3 in front of 22,000 spectators at the Bruno-Plache-Stadion.
 The team followed up the win against 1.
 FC Lokomotive Leipzig with a 3–1 win against FC Carl Zeiss Jena on the 21st matchday in front of 10,000 spectators at the Dynamo-Stadion im Sportforum on 18 April 1987.
 Tomas Doll, Andreas Thom and Frank Pastor scored one goal each in the match.
 FC Carl Zeiss Jena had only managed to take one point from BFC Dynamo in East Berlin over the last ten years.
 The team then met 1.
 FC Magdeburg at home on the 23rd matchday on 9 May 1985.
 BFC Dynamo won the match 2–1 in front of 12,000 spectators at Dynamo-Stadion im Sportforum.
 Doll and Thom scored the goals for BFC Dynamo.
 BFC Dynamo then defeated BSG Stahl Brandeburg 0–1 away on the 24th matchday 16 May 1987.
 The team was thus able to extend the lead in the league, as both SG Dynamo Dresden and 1.
 FC Lokomotive Leipzig played draws at the same time.
-BFC Dynamo secured the league title with a 0–1 win over BSG Energie Cottbus on the 25th matchday in front of 13,600 spectators at the Stadion der Freundschaft on 23 May 1987.
+BFC Dynamo then secured the league title with a 0–1 win over BSG Energie Cottbus on the 25th matchday in front of 13,600 spectators at the Stadion der Freundschaft on 23 May 1987.
 Rainer Ernst scored the winning goal for BFC Dynamo.
 The team eventually finished 1986-87 DDR-Oberliga 6 points ahead of second-placed SG Dynamo Dresden and eight points ahead of third-placed 1.
-FC Lokomotive Leipizig.
+FC Lokomotive Leipzig.
 The league title was the club's ninth consecutive league title.
-BFC Dynamo won a total of 79.91 percent of all possible points in the DDR-Oberliga between 1979 and 1987.
-Frank Pastor became the top goal scorer in the 1986-87 DDR-Oberliga.
+BFC Dynamo had won 79.91 percent of all possible points in the DDR-Oberliga between 1979 and 1987.
+Frank Pastor became the top goal scorer in the 1986-87 DDR-Oberliga with 17 goals.